swcarpentry/python-novice-inflammation/_episodes/03-lists.md

 >
 > Data which can be modified in place is called [mutable]({{ page.root }}/reference/#mutable),
 > while data which cannot be modified is called [immutable]({{ page.root }}/reference/#immutable).
 > Strings and numbers are immutable.
-This does not mean that variables with string or number values
+> This does not mean that variables with string or number values are constants,
-> are constants, but when we want to change the value of a string or number variable, we can only
+> but when we want to change the value of a string or number variable, we can only
 > replace the old value with a completely new value.
 >
-> Lists and arrays, on the other hand, are mutable: we can modify them after they have been
+> Lists and arrays, on the other hand, are mutable: we can modify them after they have been created.
-> created.
-We can change individual elements, append new elements, or reorder the whole list.
-For
+> We can change individual elements, append new elements, or reorder the whole list.
-> some operations, like sorting, we can choose whether to use a function that modifies the data in
+> For some operations, like sorting, we can choose whether to use a function that modifies the data
-> place or a function that returns a modified copy and leaves the original unchanged.
+> in-place or a function that returns a modified copy and leaves the original unchanged.
 >
-> Be careful when modifying data in place.
-If two variables refer to the same list, and you modify
+> Be careful when modifying data in-place.
+> If two variables refer to the same list, and you modify the list value,
-> the list value, it will change for both variables!
+> it will change for both variables!
 >
 > ~~~
 > salsa = ['peppers', 'onions', 'cilantro', 'tomatoes']